160 Google Ranking Factors (Why Your Website is Dying)

 Just after starting a WordPress blog, you should add your WordPress website to Google Search Console.

 #18.
 YouTube Videos

-If you search something, there are chances that YouTube video appears before the content.
-Embed YouTube videos in your blog posts help a lot.
+If you search for something, there are chances that a YouTube video appears before text content.
+Embedding YouTube videos in your blog posts help a lot.

 #19.
 Too Much Depending on Google Analytics

-As you know, people install the Google Analytics plugins which slow down the website.
+As you know, people install Google Analytics plugins, which slow down the website.
 And the more data Google has, the more it will take time to analyze your website.

 According to many SEO experts, you shouldn’t depend on these tools.
 Just monitor your website and transform your marketing strategies.

 Always try to make navigation easy so that people can know where they are and which pages, posts, categories they can explore.